What is Ultimate Beneficial Owner (UBO)?

 Identifying the BO of a client will ensure that businesses do not transact with sanctioned companies that belong to or associated with the BOs.
 Identifying the UBO of a client will help in the calculation of the risk factor associated with negotiating with the client in question.

-Identifying BOs of clients will help businesses to stay on the safe side of being involved in money laundering or financing terrorism.
+Identifying the BOs of clients will help businesses to stay on the safe side of being involved in money laundering or financing terrorism.
 It also ensures that clients are not politically exposed persons.

 Why is UBO Important?